 But what if all of this can be avoided?
 What if it’s not necessary to even prescribe opioids at all?
 It seems like the solution has arrived: Virtual reality apps.

-In the last few months, we’ve seen the rise of VR and AR apps for all sorts of things, but one of the coolest things we’ve seen are the rise of VR apps that actually help people manage chronic pain, without the use of drugs.
+In the last few months, we’ve seen the rise of VR and AR apps for all sorts of things, but one of the coolest things we’ve seen is the rise of VR apps that actually help people manage chronic pain, without the use of drugs.

 More importantly, clinical trials and extensive research on the first of these initiatives show that they work, and work well.
 Recent research shows that the use of such apps can dramatically and effectively reduce chronic pain.
 In other words, this isn’t just some okey get rich scheme – the concept has been tried and tested by medical professionals.
 And they’re saying it works.